StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/Using Python Scripts.md

 **This step is very important and you may be confused**, so I want to clarify it:

 In my **Mario Wonder example**, `0x829b9108` would be the GDB address that I'll be using for the last script since it's the value that GDB found when using the `find` command.
-However, **YOU DON'T HAVE TO USE THIS ADDRESS**.
+However, **YOU DON'T HAVE TO USE THIS ADDRESS IF YOU'RE USING ANOTHER GAME**.

 Once you have used the command `awatch *0x829b9108` and pressed Enter, you should `type C` and `press Enter` again.